Monaghan United F.C.: North East Football League

-As of March 2025, Monaghan United had joined Monaghan Town in leaving the Monaghan Cavan League for the North East Football League (NEFL).
+Ahead of the 2025 summer season, Monaghan United joined Monaghan Town in leaving the Monaghan Cavan League for the North East Football League (NEFL).
 They joined the league at Division 3 level.
+In their first season, they won the league by finishing top, earning promotion to Division 2.

 Women's team

 Dublin Women's Soccer League

 Monaghan United formed a ladies football team in 2006.
 They won Division Four of the Dublin Women's Soccer League in their first season and were promoted to Division Two.
 In 2007 they again won the league along with the Leinster Junior Cup.
 In 2008 they won the DWSL Intermediate Cup after defeating Santry 3–1 in the final.
 In 2012 they reached the semi-finals of the WFAI Intermediate Cup.

 Grounds

 Monaghan United originally played their home games at Belgium Park which served as their home ground between 1979 and 1988.
 Since 1988 they have played at Gortakeegan, the first ever game being against Drogheda United in the 1988-89 League Cup.